 2. Change the way you think about cold calling.

 Instead of thinking that your call is an unwanted interruption and a waste of time, think of your call as a way to inform your prospect about a valuable opportunity for their business.
 Stop thinking about you—how you sound, how well you presented the information, how long (or short) the conversation was.
 Make your call about educating and helping the prospect.

 3. Create a rough outline of your conversation.

 Notice two keywords: rough, and outline.
 It may go against everything everyone else has taught you, but do not write out a word-for-word script.
 Do you ever read from a script when you’re talking to someone face-to-face?
 I sure hope not!
 With a full script, you just read right from it and lose any opportunity for deeper connection with the prospect.
 Conversations happen naturally, so should your sales call.
 However, it is wise to give yourself some guidelines.
 Write down a specific question, a statement that will transition you into learning about the goals or challenges of the company, or the names of connections you may have.
 You want your outline to be an aid, not a crutch.

 The more you do something, the more natural it becomes.
 So, practice your sales calls ahead of time.
 Actually hold the phone in your hand (or put your headset on—whatever it is!) and do dry-runs of your calls.
 Practice your greeting, your transitional statements, and your questions until you’re comfortable.
 When you feel prepared and confident before the call actually happens, you’re much more likely to retain that confidence when it does happen.

 5. Track your progress.

 It can be easy to beat yourself up when you only remember how many failed calls you have had.
 When you actually keep track of your results, you’ll have unbiased documentation (real numbers!) on how you’re actually doing.
-Your results may surprise you!
+Your results from tracking this information with technology may surprise you!

 Take it one call at a time.